Devseccyborg/Azure-Devops/README.md

 # Azure-Devops
-# this folder will be used for some common azure scripts to run on CLI
+# This folder will be used for some common azure scripts to run on CLI